evalplus/repoqa/README.md

 ## DEV Structure

 - `repo`: entrypoint for working repositories
-- `repoqa`: source code for the library
+- `repoqa`: source code for the RepoQA evaluation library
-  - `curate`: code for dataset curation
-  - `evaluate`: code for model evaluation
 - `scripts`: scripts for maintaining the repository and other utilities
   - `dev`: scripts for CI/CD and repository maintenance
+  - `curate`: code for dataset curation
+  - `cherrypick`: cherry-picked repositories for evaluation

 ## Development Beginner Notice